Hotel Vancouver: History

 Plans to develop a railway hotel at the present site of Hotel Vancouver first emerged in the 1920s, from Canadian Northern Railway.
-In December 1928 work on the present Hotel Vancouver commenced for Canadian National Railway.
-Canadian National Railway built the hotel as a result of a land deal between the city, and Canadian Northern Railway, a company later acquired by Canadian National Railway.
+In December 1928, work on the present Hotel Vancouver commenced for Canadian National Railway.
+Canadian National Railway built the hotel as a result of a land deal between the city and Canadian Northern Railway, a company later acquired by Canadian National Railway.
 The land deal required the city to prepare tidal flats on False Creek for the construction of railway yards and Pacific Central Station.
-In return, the company guaranteed the construction of a large downtown hotel, and make the city the western terminus for its rail network.
+In return, the company guaranteed the construction of a large downtown hotel and made the city the western terminus for its rail network.

-Shortly after the erection of the building's steel frame however, work on the hotel was halted, as a result of the Great Depression.
+Shortly after the erection of the building's steel frame, however, work on the hotel was halted as a result of the Great Depression.
 Work resumed on the building in 1937, and in 1938 Canadian National Railway partnered with Canadian Pacific Railway to complete the new hotel.
 Work on the hotel was rushed to completion in time for King George VI and Queen Elizabeth's 1939 royal tour of Canada.
 The hotel was the third hotel in the city to use the name "Hotel Vancouver".
 The first and second Hotel Vancouver were both located southeast of the present hotel on West Georgia Street.
-In an effort to prevent competition with the new Hotel Vancouver, Canadian Pacific Railway, closed its hotel operations at the second Hotel Vancouver once the new hotel opened.
+In an effort to prevent competition with the new Hotel Vancouver, Canadian Pacific Railway closed its hotel operations at the second Hotel Vancouver once the new hotel opened.
 The second Hotel Vancouver building was torn down in 1949, after Canadian Pacific sold the property to Eaton's in December 1948.